Tux/CSV/doc/Text-CSV.md

 H.Merijn Brand `<h.m.brand@xs4all.nl>` wrote this based on the features provided by perl5's Text::CSV\_XS.

-Liz Mattijsen helped in getting the best out of perl6.
+Liz Mattijsen helped in getting the best out of raku.

 # COPYRIGHT AND LICENSE